-Nevada has a right of publicity statute which preempts any common law right of.
-Nevada recognizes a common law action for invasion of privacy, including the tort of appropriation of name or likeness which may survive the passage of the Nevada right of publicity statute when the claimed injury is dignitary in nature.
+Nevada has a right of publicity statute which preempts any common law right of publicity.
+However, Nevada recognizes a common law action for invasion of privacy, including the tort of appropriation of name or likeness which may survive the passage of the Nevada right of publicity statute when the claimed injury is dignitary in nature.

 Nev.
 Rev. Stat.
 Ann. §597.770 et seq.